AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 # Editor APIs

-The Editor APIs provide access to the user's document, allowing you to access the document structure and properties, and apply changes to it via the provided APIs.
+The <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> provide access to the user's document, allowing you to access the document structure and properties, and apply changes to it via the provided APIs.

 <InlineAlert slots="text" variant="warning"/>